-When you feel like my wife doesn’t listen to me or my husband doesn’t listen, this can cause you to feel stressed out.
+When you feel like ‘my husband doesn’t listen,’ this can cause you to feel stressed out.
 It may also lead to arguments or disagreements.

-Both men and women may not be listening to their spouse, so this is essentially a problem that anyone may encounter.
+Both men and women may not be listening to their spouses, so this is essentially a problem that anyone may encounter.

-When you are left wondering why don’t you listen to me, these reasons may be able to offer some insight.
+When you are left wondering, “My husband doesn’t listen to me,” these reasons may be able to offer some insight.

 1. You aren’t good at expressing your feelings